 Trees of Eastern South Africa

-A fully revised version of the best seller; a superbly informative and indispensible guide.
+A fully revised version of the best seller; a superbly informative and indispensible guide to Indigenous trees of eastern South Africa.

 This is a fully revised edition of the best seller TREES OF NATAL, ZULULAND AND TRANSKEI (1993, 4th Edition).
-It is a compact, yet amazingly extensive guide describing all the indigenous trees, shrubs and woody climbers found from East London in the Eastern Cape to Swaziland, north of KwaZulu-Natal.
+It is a compact, yet amazingly extensive guide describing all the Indigenous trees of eastern South Africa, also shrubs and woody climbers found from East London in the Eastern Cape to Swaziland, north of KwaZulu-Natal.
 This is the second richest flora region in Africa.
 The field guide is also a useful reference for those interested in woody plants throughout southern Africa.

 Richard Boon is responsible for all updating (research, photography, mapping and rewriting) of the successful original book by Elsa Pooley.
 The 625 pages of this new edition contain: